wouterj/WouterJEloquentBundle/README.md

 ## Contributing

 I love contributors.
-You can submit fixes, report bugs, give your opinion, advocate this bundle or just say "hello" to me.
-Feel free to do anything you want, as long as you stick to the [Symfony Coding Standards][cs].
+You can submit fixes, report bugs, share your opinion, advocate this bundle or just say "hello".
+I welcome anything that makes this project better.

-> Discussions about the CS used or PRs adding PHPdoc comments have a high risk
-> to be rejected.

 ## Roadmap